 Your child's doctor will look for developmental problems at regular checkups and give you the opportunity to discuss any concerns.
 It's important to take your child to all regularly scheduled well-baby visits and annual appointments.

-Here's some information to help you prepare for the appointment.
+Here's some information to help you prepare.

 What you can do